 The Zionist terrorism was not confined to Palestinians.
 For instance, the militant Zionist gang Lehi (Stern) assassinated the Swedish diplomat Folke Bernadotte, the UN mediator in the 1948 war.
-He was assassinated on 17/9/1948 in Jerusalem, while pursuing his official duties.
+He was assassinated on 17/9/1984 in Jerusalem, while pursuing his official duties.
 Yitzhak Shamir, a Lehi leader, who became later the Prime Minister of Israel, was responsible for the decision of Bernadotte's assassination.
 The Israeli authorities arrested the accused.
-However, they were accused of membership of a terrorist group (not the assassination), and they were released two weeks later!!33 for the crimes of the Europeans against the Jews.
+However, they were accused of membership of a terrorist group (not the assassination), and they were released two weeks later!!

+The 1948 war tore apart the social and economic fabric of the Palestinian people, who found themselves completely exposed, after having inhabited this land for the past 4,500 years.
+Sadly, this people had to be destroyed in order to pay for the crimes of the Europeans against the Jews.
 They had to be expelled in order to realize the wishes of the major international powers that sympathized with the Zionist movement.
 The Zionists who built their entity on a sea of Palestinian blood, pain, and suffering showed no remorse whatsoever, despite the injustice that they claim had befallen the Jews, and for which they rallied the whole world.
-Surely, injustice inflicted on Jews by Europeans, doesn't give the Zionists the right to inflict injustice oppression Palestinians. and on
+Surely, injustice inflicted on Jews by Europeans, doesn't give the Zionists the right to inflict injustice and oppression on Palestinians.
+Moshe